MushroomRL/mushroom-rl/README.rst

 community and helps PyPi solving Reinforcement Learning problems significantly decreasing the implementation complexity.

-PyPi has the purpose to help Machine Learning researchers in solving Reinforcement Learning problems.

 PyPi is still under development and has only a small amount of algorithms and MDPs implemented, but new features will be added soon.
 By choice, it is currently focused on value-based algorithms.
 Policy gradient and actor-critic